 “What I heard was the other students involved were more than just shook up.
 Do you want the football team to be suspended?”

 “No. They’re my friends.
 The twins and I formed a spirit band to play at their games.
-They all have promised to defend us.
+They all promised to defend us.
 It was a New Year’s Eve party where a few people were acting stupid.
 ‘Gator and I plan to meet with Coach Ball and make sure it never happens again.
 They thought they could pick on Jack and me.
-They were the victims here.
-It was like hazing except they learned they were in the wrong.”
+They’re the victims here.
+It was hazing except they learned they were in the wrong.”

 “Well, I’m glad we had this talk.
 My advice is to not push the gay thing.
 I’d hate to see you in my office because of fighting.”

 Whew.
-We walked out of the office and instantly noticed many people holding hands, the majority being girls.
-The twins were style setters.
-Jack quickly grabbed my hand.
-In each class students moved so we could sit together.
-After lunch, we noticed that the straight couples were holding hands as well as the girls.
-‘Gator came up with his arm around Noah.
+We walk out of the office and instantly noticed many people holding hands, the majority being girls.
+The twins are style setters.
+Jack quickly grabs my hand.
+In each class students move so we can sit together.
+After lunch, we notice that straight couples are holding hands as well as the girls.
+‘Gator comes up with his arm around Noah.

-“We ain’t holdin’ hands, like girls,” he announced.
-The rest of his posse looked relieved, having expected to be ordered to do so.
-‘Gator could care less about his posse.
+“We ain’t holdin’ hands, like girls,” he announces.
+The rest of his posse looks relieved, having expected to be ordered to do so.
+‘Gator can care less about his posse’s feelings.

-At the end of classes, we went to see football coach Ball.
+At the end of classes, we go to see Football Coach Ball.

 “I was hopin’ to see you but expected someone a bit bigger to be the terroriser of my offensive line.”